 In Kentucky, a closing agent is used to coordinate and prepare all the closing documents and complete a home buying transaction.
 The buyer and seller generally sign and "close" the transaction at the same time.

 Real estate closings are complex.
 Loan documents, seller disclosure, inspection reports, the purchase/sales contract, title search for liens on the title, title insurance, homeowners' insurance and determining the final closing date need to be reviewed and coordinated.

 Working with an attorney who collaborates with real estate agents and homeowners — and is approved by a majority of area banks — can relieve the stressful burden of worry that comes with real property transactions.

 Attorney Barnard has an experienced eye for the details of your real estate transaction and she will diligently negotiate in your best interest in your home closing.
 Barnard Law Office PLLC primarily serves clients in the Jessamine County and Lexington-Fayette metropolitan area and also serves out-of-town residents who are buying or selling real property in this region.
-Contact Barnard Law Office PLLC in Wilmore by calling 859-858-0323 or by completing the online form.
+Contact Barnard Law Office PLLC in Wilmore by calling 859-858-0323.

 This is an advertisement.